 Social responsibility is something we take seriously in our approach to business.
-That’s why we have a social responsibility policy, the Exxel Outdoors Code of Conduct, which has guided us since 1995.
+That’s why we have a social responsibility policy with our parent company, Exxel Outdoors, that has a Code of Conduct which has guided us since 1995.

 Here’s how we’re working to be as mindful of workers and practices as we can:

 Human Rights Expectations

 Criteria forming the basis of our Code of Conduct include:

 - Provide all legal Wages and Benefits